-- A man's head is pulverized with a hammer.
+- A man's head is pulverised with a hammer.

 - A baby is suffocated.

-The Disappointments Room is a movie that I think may have suffered from studio interference and too many people getting in on the editing process.
-The film is badly edited together, which in turn makes the movie not very cohesive or well told in terms of story.
+The Disappointments Room is a movie that I think may have suffered from a lot of studio interference and too many people getting in on the editing process.
+The film is poorly edited together, which in turn makes the movie not very cohesive or well told regarding the story.
 This is a film that is all over the place.
 The movie isn't completely worthless, it is polished and has some solid leading performances and gore.
 Just don't go in expecting something very original.
+A missed opportunity.

 Tuesday, October 11, 2016

 Michael Paul Levin